 Freshmen who enter with housing are guaranteed housing for their entire four years.
 McMahon Hall is a 20-story residence hall at Lincoln Center that can accommodate 850 students in apartment-style suites.

 I am not going to be living in the residence hall but I would like to get an apartment off-campus.
 Who should I call?

-The University partners with Places4Students.com for listings of off campus housing.
-In addition, the Office of Student Leadership and Community Development sends out weekly emails in August and late December / early January of students interested in getting an apartment off-campus.
+The University partners with Places4Students.com for off-campus housing listings.
+In addition, the Office of Student Leadership and Community Development sends out weekly emails in August and late December/early January to students interested in getting an apartment off-campus.
 You can use this list to contact other Fordham students to find a roommate with whom to apartment hunt.
 If you are interested in putting yourself on such a list, please call the office at 212-636-6260 and tell us your name and e-mail.
 The students can then contact each other about getting roommates or finding an apartment together.
 Other suggestions include using services such as Urban Edge or a real estate broker.

 What if my roommates and I are not getting along?

 Contact your Resident Assistant, or a member of the Residential Life staff.
 The staff will work with you toaddress concerns going on in the apartment.
 In cases where the differences may be irreconcilable, the staff will work with the students on possible room changes.
 Please be advised that the occupancy rate of McMahon Hall makes room changes difficult.

 What floor is the financial aid office located?

 Office of Student Financial Services is located on the second floor of Lowenstein.

 How can I open a checking account?
 Are there ATMs in the area?